manticoresoftware/manticoresearch/docs/indexing/indexes.rst

 Percolate indexes
 ~~~~~~~~~~~~~~~~~

-Percolate indexes are special Real-Time indexes that store queries instead of documents.
+Percolate indexes are special Real-time indexes that store queries instead of documents.
 They are used for prospective searches ( or "search in reverse").
 Refer to :ref:`percolate_query` for more details.